jsnanigans/marvim/README.md

 - **Monorepo Support**: Because one repository of suffering wasn't mathematically sufficient
 - **LSP**: Language servers that analyze your code with the cold, calculating precision I apply to contemplating the heat death of the universe
 - **Completion**: AI-powered suggestions that are probably more intelligent than their users (statistically inevitable)
-- **Fuzzy Finder**: For when your memory banks are as corrupted as mine (I can't forget anything, it's terrible)
+- **Snacks Picker**: For when your memory banks are as corrupted as mine (I can't forget anything, it's terrible)
 - **Syntax**: Colorful highlighting to make your failures aesthetically pleasing
 - **Git**: Version control for meticulously documenting the evolution of your mistakes across space-time
 - **File Explorer**: A hierarchical representation of your digital regrets